(Filed January 19, 2016)Jurisdiction Defendants

 - This is the 24th malpractice lawsuit filed in 2016.
 It is the first malpractice suit filed without a lawyer.

 - This case was filed on the eve of the statute of limitations in this case.
 The lawsuit is very well drafted.
 Either the plaintiff did a good bit of research or a lawyer drafted this complaint for him.
-If the statute of limitations is close, some malpractice lawyers will draft the complaint for the plaintiff while they investigate the claim.
+If the statute of limitations is close, some malpractice lawyers will prepare the complaint for the plaintiff while they investigate the claim.

 - No certificate of merit was provided with this lawsuit.
 The claim will be likely be dismissed if one is not provided within 90 days of the filing of the claim.

 If you have been harmed by a surgical error, we can help you get the justice and compensation you deserve.
-Miller & Zois has a history of results, earning large verdicts and settlements in surgical malpractice injury and wrongful death cases.
+Miller & Zois has a history of results, earning substantial verdicts and settlements in surgical malpractice injury and wrongful death cases.
 Speak to an attorney today at 800-553-8082 or get a free, no obligation online case review.More Malpractice Claim Information

 - Get information on surgical malpractice cases in the Baltimore-Washington area.